MagnusThor/demolishedWebGPU/README.md

 1. Multi-pass (1-n shader programs/buffers)
 2. 1-n textures
 3. Custom uniforms
-4. glslang (optional)

 As in demolishedRenderer the goal is to keep the *engine* tiny, and its written mainly for a demo-scene purpose, but as demolishedRenderer you can use in graphics/rendering itense webapplications.

 # Example